The Ultimate South America Travel Guide

 Peru

-Cusco: Inca capital with cobblestone streets and vibrant markets.
+Cusco: The historic Inca capital city filled with cobblestone streets and lively markets.

 Bolivia

-Salar de Uyuni: World’s largest salt flats, surreal landscapes.
+Salar de Uyuni: The world’s largest salt flats, creating surreal mirror-like landscapes.

-La Paz: A city at 3,600m with cable cars and vibrant street life.
+La Paz: The world’s highest administrative capital city, known for its cable cars and vibrant street life.

 Lake Titicaca: The highest navigable lake in the world.